Rich-Hopkins/RichHopkins-me/README.md

 ![alt text](https://github.com/Rich-Hopkins/RichHopkins-me/blob/master/RH-WebApi/app/images/site-screenshot.jpg "Site screenshot")

 This repo was created to manage my personal site.
+This site uses an AngularJS front end and ASP.NET Web API on the back end, and is hosted in Azure.

 ### Folder Structure ###
 (most auto-generated and third party files omitted from this tree)